 Your gift to the BCM Fund provides funding to the critical mission areas of Baylor College of Medicine.
 Read about projects being funded this year by your generosity.

-The creation of a Career Development Center focused solely on Baylor students and their future career paths.
-This center will be staffed by a director who will work one-on-one with students, and will develop robust programs and services specific to the needs of the student population, as well as create strong partnerships with the faculty and College leadership to develop comprehensive career services.
+The Career Development Center will focus on the professional growth of the next generation of leaders in healthcare and biosciences.
+Staffed by a director who will work one-on-one with Baylor students, the center will offer robust programs and services specific to the needs of the student population, as well as create strong partnerships with the faculty and College leadership to develop comprehensive career services.

-This year we celebrate 10 years of the BCM Fund supporting critical needs as they arise.
-Whether you have made a gift each of the 10 years, or you made your first gift to the BCM Fund this year, you have made a difference.
+This is the 12th year that the BCM Fund has supported critical needs as they arise.
+Just a few are highlighted here.
+Whether you have given annually, or made your first gift to the BCM Fund this year, you have given life to possible!

 - 2005 – Research focused on the development of novel delivery systems for healthcare in medically underserved areas in the United States and the developing world, especially the cultural and theoretical bases of healthcare decision making.